-Our Mission is to creates quality, responsibly made garments that exemplify the possibilities of sustainable design.
+Our Mission is to create quality, responsibly made garments that exemplify the possibilities of sustainable design.
 All collections are designed and produced in an ethical manner by designing garments that are not trend focused; by using natural, organic, and recycled textiles; and paying our workers a fair wage.
 We create clothing that's gentle on the environment, designed with intention and made to be lived in.

 After studying fashion design in Cincinnati, Mandy moved to New York in 2009 to work in the studios of J.Crew and Doo.Ri before venturing out on her own to focus on ethical and sustainable knitwear.
 She launched her namesake line in 2012 which has since expanded into a full womenswear collection.
 On a typical day you can find her brainstorming new concepts with the design team, overseeing daily operations, working on the newsletter, or scheming new designs!

 Jia Yee joined the team just this year as our very first hire.
 She comes from a background of designing for independent womenswear (and women-led!) brands by the likes of Shaina Mote and Nomia, and is now Kordal Studio’s in-house patternmaker as well as managing woven development and production, e-commerce, and customer service.
 On an average day you can find her drafting patterns, fulfilling online orders, or geeking out over spreadsheets.

 At Kordal, all our materials are chosen with care.
 We utilize natural fibers, meaning they are plant or animal-based instead of synthetic, and stay away from harsh chemicals and toxins.
 We also seek out textiles that are certified under leading standards with social and environmental criteria, such as the Global Organic Textile Standard (GOTS).
 By emphasizing natural and ethical, we are standing behind renewable resources, which do not contribute to environmental degradation or human harm.